 - The genetic target LRRK2 has been the focus of intense investigation by PD researchers since its discovery in 2004.
 The first in-human trials of LRRK2 inhibitors started in 2017.
 Work is ongoing to provide insight into unknown aspects of LRRK2 biology and better target experimental therapies against it.

 - A universal feature of Parkinson’s is aggregation, or clumping, of the protein alpha-synuclein in the brains and body cells of people with the disease (similar to the amyloid clumps seen in Alzheimer’s disease).
 Multiple drug companies are conducting clinical trials to try to prevent or break up synuclein clumps, which scientists believe could stop PD in its tracks.
+Therapeutic development is expected to accelerate as clinical trials integrate new biomarker testing for this Parkinson's form of alpha-synuclein.

 - Several potentially disease-modifying therapies continue to advance via “repurposing” — scientifically evaluating drugs approved for various conditions for their benefit in PD.
 Isradipine (a hypertension drug) and inosine (an antioxidant supplement) are now in Phase III trials.
 The field also has seen promise in the diabetes drug exenatide and the cancer drug nilotinib.